 The Grove, Narberth

-This three AA Rosette restaurant serving modern British food oozes sophistication.
+The Fernery four AA Rosette restaurant within The Grove serves modern British food oozing sophistication.
 It is set in a warm and intimate dining room in a country house hotel, surrounded by beautiful Pembrokeshire hills.
 With nature all around them, they source vegetables and herbs from their garden and meat and fish from locals.
-Choose from a five, seven or ten course tasting menu which shows off the kitchen talent, and if you want to make it a fancy affair why not add the flight of matching wine.
+Choose from a five, seven or ten course tasting menu including vegetarian and vegan options, which shows off the kitchen talent.
+If you want to make it a fancy affair, add the flight of matching wine.

 The Grove, Molleston, Narberth, Pembrokeshire SA67 8BX